Tarokh-Yaghoubi/C/Mister Behnia Projects/Study Herbert Book/Pointers Chapter 5/pointers.md

 <h1 color="blue">C malloc() Method , Memory Allocation using malloc()</h1>
 <h2 color="red">Malloc or Memory Allocation</h2>
 <h4>The "malloc" or "memory allocation" method in C is used to dynamically allocate a single large block of memory with the specified size.
 It returns a pointer of type void which can be cast into a pointer of any form.
-It doesn’t Initialize memory at execution time so that it has initialized each block with the default garbage value initially .</h4>
+It doesn't Initialize memory at execution time so that it has initialized each block with the default garbage value initially .</h4>

 <p color="red"><b>Syntax :</b><br>ptr = (cast-type*)malloc(byte-size)<br><b>For Example:</b><br>ptr = (int*) malloc(100 * sizeof(int));</p>
 <p>Since the size of int is 4 bytes , this statement will <b>allocate 400 bytes of memory</b> .
 And , the pointer <b>ptr</b> hold the address of the first byte in the allocated memory</p>